Hi! Thanks for visiting.

 I’m a member of SCBWI (the Society for Children’s Book Writers and Illustrators).
 I lead a creative writing group for adults for EPIC Group Writers, a non-profit writer support group.
 I’m passionate about helping writers improve the power of their words through giving and receiving feedback in a supportive and productive environment.

-I live in the Seattle area with a husband and daughter who keep me on my toes, and this crazy mutt!
+I live in the Pacific Northwest with a husband and daughter who keep me on my toes, and this crazy mutt!